Leibniz AI Academy Courses

 Responsible: Prof. Dr. Bodo Rosenhahn

-Description: Computer Vision (or Machine Vision) generally describes the algorithmic solution of tasks based on capabilities of the human visual system.
+Description: Computer Vision (or Machine Vision) generally describes the algorithmic solution of tasks based on the capabilities of the human visual system.
 The Computer Vision course interfaces the Digital Signal Processing, Digital Image Processing, Machine Learning, and Computational Scene Analysis courses and covers mid-level methods of image analysis.
 These include segmentation algorithms (active contours, graph-cut), feature extraction (features), optical flow, or Markov chain Monte Carlo methods (particle filters, simulated annealing, etc.).
 An overall view of the research area is also provided.
-The material plan includes Hough transform, point features, segmentation, optical flow, matching, Markov chain Monte Carlo methods, among others.
+The material plan includes Hough transform, point features, segmentation, optical flow, matching, and Markov chain Monte Carlo methods, among others.

 Credits: 5